bgachara/bgachara.github.io/posts/rust_ref.md

 ## Declaring Generics

-- we can utilize generics as fields on custom data types and as function parameters.
-- Since generics are situational, any item utilizing  generics must provide a signature declaring the generic types it uses.
+- We can utilize generics as fields on custom data types and as function parameters.
+Since generics are situational, any item utilizing generics must provide a signature declaring the generic types it uses.
 - We annotate genrics the same as lifetimes.
-- Signature is declared within <> following the item we are annotating.
+Signature is declared within <> following the item we are annotating.
 - Generic types are conventionally named with single uppercase letters such as T.

 ```rust